cljs/api/docfiles/syntax/NaN.md

 ---
 name: syntax/NaN
-display as: "NaN"
+display as: "##NaN"
+known as: Not a Number
 see also:
+  - syntax/Inf
-  - syntax/Infinity
+  - syntax/number
   - syntax/nil
 ---